Bernard Drainville

-Bernard Drainville (/fr/; born June 6, 1963) is a Canadian politician, television host and journalist.
-He was the Member of the National Assembly of Quebec for the riding of Marie-Victorin in Longueuil from 2007 to 2016, representing the Parti Québécois.
+Bernard Drainville (/fr/; born June 6, 1963) is a Canadian politician, broadcaster and journalist.
+A member of the Coalition Avenir Québec (CAQ), he has served as a member of the National Assembly of Quebec (MNA) for the riding of Lévis since 2022.
+He was formerly the MNA for the riding of Marie-Victorin in Longueuil from 2007 to 2016, representing the Parti Québécois (PQ).

-Since 2022, he has been the Member of the National Assembly of Quebec for the riding of Lévis, representing the Coalition Avenir Québec.
-He is currently serving as the Minister of Education.

-Biography
+Between 1989 and 2007, he pursued a journalistic career with Radio-Canada, where he served as an international and parliamentary correspondent and host of public affairs programs.
+He then entered politics with the PQ in the 2007 general election.
+As Minister of Democratic Institutions and Citizen Participation in the Marois government, he was a staunch defender of the controversial Quebec Charter of Values.

+He resigned in 2016 to become a radio host, before announcing his return to politics in the 2022 general election under the CAQ.
+He was later appointed to the position of Minister of Education in the Legault government, which he held until 2025, when he was then appointed Minister of the Environment, the Fight Against Climate Change, Wildlife and Parks and Minister responsible for the Maritime Strategy.
+In the Fréchette government, he became Minister of Economy, Innovation and Energy.
+He has run for party leadership of both the PQ and CAQ.

+Early life and career

 Drainville was born in La Visitation-de-l'Île-Dupas, Quebec.
-He attended the University of Ottawa, where he was president of the Student Federation of the University of Ottawa in 1984–85, and obtained a bachelor's degree in political science and a master's degree in international relations at the London School of Economics.
+He attended the University of Ottawa, where he was president of the Student Federation of the University of Ottawa in 1984–85 and obtained a bachelor's degree in political science.
+He earned a master's degree in international relations at the London School of Economics.

 In 1989, Drainville joined Radio-Canada as a journalist, where he worked at the Windsor affiliate.
 He became a correspondent for Latin America in 2001, where he was arrested once in Mexico and detained by the Revolutionary Armed Forces of Colombia.
 Prior to 2007, he was a television host at the network's news channel RDI and the correspondent at the National Assembly, and a correspondent for the House of Commons of Canada from 1998 to 2001.
 He hosted the City of Montreal mayoral debate between Gérald Tremblay and Pierre Bourque during the 2005 municipal election campaign.